1. IMPORTANT NOTICE

 4.5.2 If you would like to exercise these rights, please contact us using the contact details set out above.

 4.6.1 You have the right to receive from us the personal data concerning you which you have provided to us, in a structured, commonly used and machine readable format and have the right to transmit those data to another controller without hindrance from us.
 This right shall include the right to require us to transmit the relevant personal data to another controller on your behalf, where technically feasible.
 This right only applies to personal data that: (i) we gain your consent to process pursuant to section 3.3; or (ii) we obtain in order to perform our contractual obligations to you, and in each case to the extent we process your personal data by automated means.

 4.6.2 If you would like to exercise this right, please contact us using the contact details set out above.

 4.7 Right to lodge a complaint about us to the Information Commissioner

 You are entitled to complain to the Information Commissioner’s Office about the way we process your personal data.
 Please see https://ico.org.uk/concerns/ for how to do this.

 5 LINKS TO OTHER WEBSITES

-This policy only applies to Join The Rabble Limited.
+This policy only applies to Rabble Games CIC.
 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy notices or policies and that we do not accept any responsibility or liability for any use of your personal data that is made by unconnected third party websites.
 You should remember to read and understand those websites’ privacy notices or policies as well.